Voggastur/full-stack-framework-project/README.md

 My initial plan was to have a landing site for presentation and products in another app, then I worked on a layout of showing products directly on the frontpage.
 In the end I implemented the former plan in any case, because of concerns with increasing complexity when implementing products with the home app.

-Nearing the end of my development I created two users for testing my features, Rick and Morty, with two images from the rick and morty series.
-Both Rick and Morty have left 2 reviews each on separate items.
+Nearing the end of my development I created two users for testing my features, Rick and Morty, with two images from the rick and morty tv series.
+Both Rick and Morty have left 2 reviews each.

 <a href="#TableContents">Back to Table of Contents</a>